 Spend days exploring whimsical wonders, then evenings devouring tapas and dancing the night away at a flamenco social club - the soul of Spain is waiting to sweep you off your feet.

 Eat tapas - every day, in every city.

 But don't forget to try the local specialties and ask the locals for their ideas on local tapas bars!

 Like Jamón ibérico in the south.

 Or of course you can’t forget the most famous dessert in Madrid, churros con chocolate.

-And if you're traveling through Spain's stunning north, make pintxos a priority.
+And if you're travelling through Spain's stunning north, make pintxos a priority.

 Don’t forget something to drink it down with!
 Sprinkled throughout Spain you'll find several wine regions; try the rosés of La Rioja, the reds of Priorat, and of course, the sherry wines of Xeres.